tanaylab/shaman/README.md

 4. Visualize normalized contact maps.
 Precomputed normalized scores allow for flexible analysis of contact distributions.
 5. Quantify contact enrichment acoording to genomic features.

 In the example misha database provided in this package we have created a low-footprint matrix to examplify the shaman workflow.
 We included 4.6 million contacts from ELA K562 dataset covering the hoxd locus (chr2:175e06-178e06) and convergent CTCF regions.
-Processing the complete matrix from this study require downloading the full contact list and regenerating the reshuffled matrix.
+Processing the complete matrix from this study requires downloading the full contact list and regenerating the reshuffled matrix.

 ### Code